Ernestoc14/Ernestoc14/README.md

 My content is also built the same way, a lot of ideas come up during the learning process and I take advantage to create content about it.
 The content is published on my Instagram "[ErnieCodes][instagram]".

--I'm currently working on a MERN Stack Project [https://github.com/Ernestoc14/Mern-Crud]
+-I'm currently working on a MERN Stack Project [last]

 -I'm currently learning React and Javascript 💞️